NaNaBoo311/SoftwareEngineer_BTL/README.md

 - `schedules` - Class schedules and room assignments
 - `student_classes` - Student enrollment records

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📄 License

 This project is developed for educational purposes at HCMUT.

-## 📧 Contact

-For technical support or inquiries:
-- Email: an.pham3101@hcmut.edu.vn
-- Tel: (+84) 123 456 789

 ---